irulast/chia_crypto_utils/bin/README.md

 ## Make Cross Chain Offer File Exchange

-Use the below command to create a new cross chain offer (ccoffer) file or accept an existing one by creating a ccoffer_accept file.
+Use the below command to exchange BTC and XCH by creating a new cross chain offer (ccoffer) file or accepting an existing one by creating a ccoffer_accept file.
 These ccoffer files may be posted to Dexie.

 ```console
 dart bin/chia_crypto_utils.dart Make-CrossChainOfferExchange --full-node-url <FULL_NODE_URL>